joshbegley/nyt-latest/README.md

 `Thousands of Iranians crowded the streets of Tehran on Wednesday to mourn military commanders killed by U.S. and Israeli strikes.`\
 https://nytimes.com/video/world/middleeast/100000010769155/iran-mourning-military-commanders.html

-**Bills to sign Bradley Chubb to 3-year deal worth up to $52.5 million: Sources**\
+**Bills signing Bradley Chubb to 3-year deal worth up to $52.5 million: Sources**\
-`Chubb, 29, a seven-year veteran, will help shore up a position of need in Buffalo.`\
+`Chubb, a seven-year veteran who turns 30 in June, is the latest addition brought in to shore up the Buffalo pass rush.`\
 https://nytimes.com/athletic/7109386/2026/03/11/bradley-chubb-bills-nfl-free-agency-2026/

 **Pentagon Tells Congress First Week of Iran War Cost More Than $11.3 Billion**\